cavediverchris/Final-Fantasy-7-Walkthrough/docs/walkthrough/template-story-guide.md

 The Midgar express train has travelled around Midgar on its daily route.
 Arriving at the Train Station for the Sector 7 Reactor, among the usual hustle and bustle of passengers, a team disembarks with a purpose....

+## About this area

+Midgar, the giant metropolis city ran by the Shinra and powered by Mako reactors.

 ## Enemies encountered here

 - Enemy A